How to Extract (Unzip) tar.gz Files in Linux

 tar -xvf archive.tar.gz

 By default, tar extracts the archive contents in the current working directory .
-Use the --directory (-C) option to specify a directory in which you want to unpack the archive.
+If the archive contains a top-level directory, tar recreates that directory and places the extracted files inside it.

 For instance, to extract the archive contents to the /home/linuxize/files directory, you can use the following command: